Not motivated to work: Midlife Career Solutions That Actually Help

 Working in a space where our values are in conflict can be very demotivating over time.

-How big a change is needed to become motivated again?
+How big a change is needed to regain work motivation?

 Then, consider what the self reflection means for your next career move.